h2oai/app-consumer-loan/README.md

 This example shows a generated Java POJO being called using a REST API from a JavaScript Web application.

+The application simulates the experience of a consumer applying for a loan.
+The consumer provides some information about themselves and is either offered a loan or denied.

 ## Pieces at work

 ### Processes